grass.delivery

 Factors That Affect Delivery Cost

 Access difficulty.
-Turf arrives on pallets, and a standard pallet weighs approximately 1 tonne.
-Most suppliers deliver on flatbed lorries with a forklift or crane attachment.
-You need a hard, level surface near the road — a driveway is ideal.
-If the lorry can't get close, expect a £20–50 surcharge.
+Turf arrives on pallets, and a loaded pallet can be very heavy.
+Most pallet deliveries need a hard, level surface near the road — a driveway is ideal.
+If the lorry cannot get close, the supplier may refuse the delivery, apply different terms, or need a different delivery arrangement.

 Day of the week.
 Some suppliers charge more for Saturday delivery.
 Weekday morning deliveries are usually the cheapest option and give you the most daylight hours for laying.